pepkit/pipestat/docs/autodoc_build/pipestat.md

 # Package `pipestat` Documentation

 ## <a name="PipestatManager"></a> Class `PipestatManager`
-Pipestat provides methods for a standardized reporting of pipeline statistics.
+pipestat standardizes reporting of pipeline results.
 It formalizes a way for pipeline developers and downstream tools developers to communicate -- results produced by a pipeline can easily and reliably become an input for downstream analyses.
+The ovject exposes API for interacting with the results can be backed by either a YAML-formatted file or a PostgreSQL database.

 ```python